Hampden–Sydney College: 20th century

 The college has hosted a wide array of noteworthy musicians.
 Bruce Springsteen, the Temptations, Ben E. King, The Platters, The Lettermen, Dionne Warwick, the Allman Brothers, Dave Matthews Band, Widespread Panic, Bruce Hornsby, Pretty Lights, and Government Mule were among the popular visitors to Hampden–Sydney throughout the latter half of the twentieth century.
+But for tragic reasons, the most significant concert occurred on October 14, 1967, featuring the superstar duet of Marvin Gaye and Tammi Terrell.
+During their performance, 22-year-old Terrell collapsed into Gaye's arms.
+Terrell would later be diagnosed with a brain tumor and had eight unsuccessful surgeries before she died on March 16, 1970, at the age of 24.

-On May 11, 1964, Attorney General Robert F. Kennedy visited Hampden–Sydney College to speak with students, and U.S. Vice President George H. W. Bush gave the May 1985 commencement address.
+On May 11, 1964, Attorney General Robert F. Kennedy visited Hampden–Sydney College to speak with students, and U.S. Vice President George H. W. Bush gave the commencement address on May 4, 1985.

 21st century

-As of 2020 Hampden-Sydney had expanded its academic offerings to include more than 50 majors and minors, with recent additions including majors in engineering physics and biochemistry and molecular biology.
+As of 2020, Hampden-Sydney had expanded its academic offerings to include more than 50 majors and minors, with recent additions including majors in engineering physics and biochemistry and molecular biology.

 In 2017 the college added a new student center and renovated an existing facility to create a state-of-the-art center for the arts.
 A center for entrepreneurship and innovation was also launched in 2017.
 In recent years the campus has also added a high ropes course featuring a vertical climbing wall, suspended ropes obstacles, and zip line.

-In 2018 the college's Wilson Center for Leadership in the Public Interest launched a four-year leadership development program, with 47 freshmen in the inaugural cohort.
-The center and program are named for the late Lieutenant General Samuel V. Wilson, a former Hampden-Sydney president who “combined the savvy of a spymaster with the grit of a hardened combat veteran,” according to a 2017 New York Times obituary.
+In 2018, the college's Wilson Center for Leadership in the Public Interest launched a four-year leadership development program, with 47 first-year students in the inaugural cohort.
+The center and program are named for the late Lieutenant General Samuel V. Wilson, a former Hampden-Sydney president who "combined the savvy of a spymaster with the grit of a hardened combat veteran," according to a 2017 New York Times obituary.

 2019 saw the launch of a new experiential learning program called Compass, which requires students to complete at least three experiential learning courses from options including internships, study abroad, research, service learning, and hands-on classroom experiences.
-A $6 million gift from Cindy and Rob Citrone (class of 1987) was dedicated to support the Compass program.
+A $6 million gift from Cindy and Rob Citrone (class of 1987) was dedicated to supporting the Compass program.
+That same year, the college also received the donation of $30 Million from the Pauley Family Foundation.
+These funds were used to construct the Pauley Science Center which replaced the section of the grounds previously host to Bagby Hall.
+The sightline from Venable hall to Cushing hall was restored, an intentional design element dating to the 1820s which was previously blocked by Bagby Hall.

 In August 2020, the college completed a new 147-bed residential complex called the Grove.
-The lodge-like, apartment-style residence halls are linked by footpaths and a central courtyard.
+Footpaths and a central courtyard link the lodge-like, apartment-style residence halls.
 A neighboring community lodge overlooks Lake Chalgrove and features indoor and outdoor fireplaces and grilling space.

-Construction began in 2020 on a new, 73,000-square-foot science center.
-The state-of-the-art Pauley Science Center will be named for the late Stanley F. Pauley, whose $30 million gift in September 2019 made the project possible.
-The $40 million facility is expected to be completed in the spring of 2022.